 The film sheds light on the fact that about 23,000 porpoises and dolphins are being hunted in Japan, every year.
 The migrating dolphins are driven into acove where they are captured using nets and killed with knives and spears.
 The documentary also blamed Japan for allegedly buying the votes of poor countries including Ecuador, Cambodia, Guinea-Bissau, Laos, and Kiribati, in “The International Whaling Commission”.
 It even has many iconic scenes showing the government’s support to the local whale hunt.
 In one such scene, O’Barry shows the footage of the dolphin hunt to a Japanese official.
 The official, clearly unmoved, asks O’Barry how he obtained the footage.

 Since its release in 2009, The Cove has inspired thousands of activists to visit Taiji and protest against the dolphin hunts.
 However, the film immediately came under fire upon its release in Japan.
 The country’s media and government criticized that the filmmakers exaggerated the hunting procedures which have been an integral part of the nation’s culture for hundreds of years.
 In 2015, a documentary named “Beyond the Cove”, was released by Keiko Yagi.
 It tells the story of the dolphin hunt from the fishermen’s side, was released.

 Overall, The Cove received international acclaim and won over 25 international film awards.
 Eminent film critics such as Jeannette Catsoulis and Robert Ebert praised it for its authenticity and the audacity of the filmmakers.

-Sometimes finding a good Chiropractor Memphis can be a pain in the neck.
-Memphis Chiropractic Neurology can help you with pain management, nutritional support, rehabilitation and more.
+Sometimes finding a good Chiropractor Akron can be a pain in the neck.
+Brumbaugh Chiropractic can help you with pain management, nutritional support, rehabilitation and more.
 Call them today to see how they can help!